grabinskij/front-ecommerce/README.md

-# 🧸 **Children's World**: Online Store for Children's Products
+🎁 **E-Commerce Store**: Frontend for Online Shopping

-Welcome to **Children's World**, a modern online store dedicated to children's toys and various other products.
+Welcome to the **E-Commerce Store**, the frontend for an online shopping platform offering a variety of products including toys, clothing, and more.

 <br>